Trader’s Notebook

 3:30 p.m.
 New York time

 Half an hour before the closing bell.
-The S&P 500 futures rose into the 5560s during the session and then fell back, so far reaching into the 5510s.
+The S&P 500 futures fell to the 5730s during the session and then worked its way back up into the 5780s.

 9:35 a.m.
 New York time

-What are the alternatives?
-An alternative remains as a future possibility, after wave C is complete.
-Typically, a 4th-wave correction will have three subwaves — A, B and C — and then will be complete.
-Occasionally a subwave will take a compound form, containing two or three corrective patterns, each composed of three subwaves and connected to the prior pattern by a wave called an X wave.
+Occasionally a subwave will take a compound form, containing two or three corrective patterns, each composed of three subwaves — waves A, B and C — and connected to the prior pattern by a wave called an X wave.
+This would mean that the 4th-wave upward correction is still underway and would delay the start of the following 5th wave downtrend.

 What does Elliott wave theory say?
 Here are the waves that underly the analyses.